tomosim/emotional-boys/README.md

 _This week we partnered with the hunks over at IBM snd Twitter to help YOU find your **dream softy**!_

---
+---

+## What is it?
-### An API built with express and EJS designed to find you your personal match using IBM's Watson and the Twitter API.
+An API built with express and EJS designed to find you your personal match using IBM's Watson and the Twitter API.